surfactants/songsort-legacy/README.md

 Now, with the magic of std::filesystem and TagLib, I wrote this to rename and sort the files based on the metadata.

-Ignores files which are lacking "title", "artist", or "album" tags.
+Ignores files lacking "title", "artist", or "album" tags.

+Moves ~1k files per minute.